76 mm divisional gun M1902: World War I

 The M1902 was also used during World War I. After the collapse of the Russian Empire in 1917 M1902 guns were employed by different factions: bolshevist Red Army, monarchist or counter-revolution White Guard, nationalist forces in Russian-minority areas, national armies of Poland and Finland and simply anarchists and bandits throughout the vast territories of former imperial Russia.
 In some episodes the gun saw its first anti-tank usage.
 The White Guard and intervening Allied forces used a small number of tanks, primarily French Renault FTs and British Mk Vs or Whippets.
 The M1902 gun with its high muzzle velocity was an effective weapon against such targets with only anti-bullet armour protection.
 In the 1920 Polish-Soviet War M1902 guns were again used against Polish FTs.

+Austro-Hungarian use

+Due to a string of Russian defeats during the first two years of World War I large numbers of M1902's and their ammunition ended up in Austro-Hungarian hands.
+Due to a shortage of anti-aircraft guns some M1902's were converted to anti-aircraft guns by fitting the barrel and recoil mechanism to a fixed high-angle/low-angle pedestal mount.
+The converted guns were given the Austro-Hungarian designation 8 cm L/30 M. 14 R. Although designated 8 cm the gun was not bored out to use Austro-Hungarian 76.5 mm ammunition and fired captured Russian 76.2 mm ammunition.
+The 8 cm designation was due to the Austro-Hungarians rounding up to the next highest centimeter in their artillery designations.

-German Use
+German use

 Due to a string of Russian defeats during the first two years of World War I large numbers of M1902's and their ammunition ended up in German hands.
 A combination of factors led the Germans to issue M1902's to their troops as replacements.